How to Stop Snoring? – Five Tested and Proven Tips

 Imagine the tongue as a large avalanche.
 When there is an avalanche coming down the mountains and for example buries the entrance of a tunnel, you’re barely able to enter or leave the tunnel.
 With tongue snoring, it is similar.
 If the respiratory tract (“the tunnel entrance”) is buried by the relaxed tongue (“the avalanche”), that has fallen back into the throat, only a small amount of air can stream through the opening (=nobody can pass the entrance of the tunnel anymore).
 If the respiratory tract is completely buried, the air can no longer circulate.
 In the case of tongue snoring, this issue can occur when the airways are completely blocked and the patient suffers from an obstructive sleep apnea (OSA).

-Tip #4: Adjust Your Jaw Position
+How to Stop Snoring Tip 4: Adjust Your Jaw Position

 Important: Comfortable Fit of Snoring Mouthpiece

-Tip #5: Exercise Your Palatal Tissue
+How to Stop Snoring Tip 5: Exercise Your Palatal Tissue

 Every form of snoring is also always accompanied by a tissue weakness.
 Relaxed tissue in the oral or pharyngeal cavity starts to vibrate when inhaled breathing air rushes over it.
-Of course, this is more likely to happen when the tissue is loose or unexercised, rather than tight.
+Of course, this is more likely to happen when the tissue is loose or unexercised, rather than toned.
 If you specifically promote muscle tone and tissue firmness, you can effectively reduce or completely stop the occurrence of snoring.
 There are a number of different kinds of exercise equipment and exercises.

 Various exercise equipment for different forms of snoring